European bonds and stocks on the defensive before tight Greek vote

 JOBS

-The dollar fell against a basket of currencies .DXY on Friday, hurt by softer-than-expected U.S. employment data.
+The dollar fell against a basket of currencies on Friday, hurt by softer-than-expected U.S. employment data.

 The U.S. payrolls report showed employers hired 223,000 workers last month, fewer than the 230,000 increase forecast in a Reuters poll.
 The government also downgraded its reading on April and May job growth while wage growth remained subdued.